BlackHoods/BlackHoods.github.io/content/post/NgrBot/dropper_analisys.md

 ## Reversing unpacked executable in IDA

-At this point we know what is going to do the malicious code, we have it dumped and we do not require from the parent executable anymore to launch the malware.
+At this point we know what is going to do the malicious code, we have it dumped and we do not require from the parent executable any more to launch the malware.
 But looks quiet interesting to know how it is able to create an independent process and make its self persistent in the infected system.

 Let’s take a look to the assembly code in IDA :)

-Father Behavior Resume:
+Father Behaviour Resume:

 * Decode part of its .data section data.
 * Gets drive information possible Anti-VB  possible Anti-VB